Castellum is a subject database system developed at the Max Planck Society. Its main goals are:

 Castellum itself is not meant to store any scientific data.
 It only stores information about which studies a subject has participated in as well as the corresponding pseudonyms.

-There are only two notable exceptions to this rule: Study participations and search attributes both contain traces of research data, but are required for the recruitment process.
+There are only two notable exceptions to this rule: Study participations and recruitment attributes both contain traces of research data, but are required for the recruitment process.

 Which features get integrated?¶